-Elite can be used right at bud break unlike Rubigan.
+Elite can be used right at bud break.
 Some DMI

 fungicides, like Rubigan, need a little more green tissue exposed after

 bud break to be effective.
-Other fungicides, like Elite or Orbit, are
+Other fungicides, like Elite or Tilt, are

 effective when starting applications at bud break.
 The flowable